 Songkran is the traditional New Year’s festival in Thailand and is becoming increasingly popular among foreign visitors.
 It is celebrated throughout the country, usually on April 13-15.
-Whether you take part in it or not, you should prepare yourself for some splashy days!
-This article will tell you what to expect in the period of Songkran and its significance.
+Whether or not you take part in it, you should be prepared for some splashy days!
+Find out what to expect in the period of Songkran and learn about its significance.

 Songkran: A water festival

 On a normal day Silom Road is packed with cars and the constant traffic noise is part of its daily life.
-However, the scene completely transforms during Songkran when the street is closed to traffic.
+However, the scene is completely different during Songkran when the street is closed to traffic.
 Imagine thousands of people with water pistols coming together in a gigantic water fight.
 This is Songkran at an epic level and newcomers (as well as the traditional Thai) will be startled by the sight of this enormous gathering.
-If you are lucky, the fire department will join and pump out even greater masses of water onto the colorful crowd.
+If you are lucky, the fire department will join and pump out huge amounts of water onto the colorful crowd.

 On a more moderate level, but with no less fun, people celebrate Songkran in the suburbs of Bangkok.
 Water is filled on pickup trucks to be poured on bystanders on the street.
 To make it “funnier”, blocks of ice are added to the tanks… Are you ready to join?!